pmolina/dps/README.md

 ## Usage

 1. Deploy the StablecoinVault contract with addresses for USDC, USDT, and DAI.
-2. Users deposit stablecoins, setting a fallback wallet and period on their first deposit.
+2. Users set their fallback wallet using the `setFallbackWallet` function.
+3. Users set their fallback period using the `setUserFallbackPeriod` function.
+4. Users can deposit stablecoins using the `deposit` function.
-3. Users can withdraw funds at any time when the contract is not paused.
+5. Users can withdraw funds at any time when the contract is not paused.
-4. Regular interactions (deposits, withdrawals) automatically update the proof of life.
+6. Regular interactions (deposits, withdrawals) automatically update the proof of life.
-5. Users can manually update their proof of life by calling the `updateProofOfLife` function.
+7. Users can manually update their proof of life by calling the `updateProofOfLife` function.
-6. If a user is inactive beyond their fallback period, their designated fallback wallet can withdraw funds.
+8. If a user is inactive beyond their fallback period, any wallet can initiate a withdrawal to the designated fallback wallet or the user's address if no fallback is set.

 ## Development